NONPROFIT FREQUENTLY ASKED QUESTIONS

 Impact 100 Jersey Coast is committed to a fair, unbiased process.
 As such, we are unable to accept unsolicited communication related to topics other than questions about the guidelines, process, or forms.
 We ask that you do not contact members of Impact 100 Jersey Coast to discuss or lobby for your application unless you are contacted for additional information.

 While we know how helpful feedback can be, we are unable to give direct feedback on your application.
-If possible, we will try to highlight any major themes that our Focus Area Committees have identified in their review process.
+If possible, we will try to highlight any major themes that our Grant Review Committees have identified in their review process.

 An organization that receives a grant shall not be permitted to apply to Impact for additional funding for a minimum of three years from the date of the grant agreement.
 Organizations are not selected to receive a grant may apply again the following year.